 - Expect to take more breaks and go at a slower pace.

 - Consider letting them walk at the beginning of the hike to get some wiggles out.
 Our child loves this, but I hate it since I want to “hit the trail.”
-However, she’s almost always happier on the hike if we let her roam for while before we start.
+However, she’s almost always happier on the hike if we let her roam for a while before we start.

 - Keep kids interested in the hike by pointing out things on the trail.
 I point out animals, bugs, puppies, water, or really anything.